Rescue of Jews by Poles during the Holocaust: Jews and the Polish government

-Lack of international effort to aid Jews resulted in political uproar on the part of the Polish government in exile residing in Great Britain.
+Lack of international effort to aid Jews resulted in political uproar on the part of the Polish government-in-exile residing in Great Britain.
 The government often publicly expressed outrage at German mass murders of Jews.
 In 1942, the Directorate of Civil Resistance, part of the Polish Underground State, issued the following declaration based on reports by the Polish underground:

 The Polish government was the first to inform the Western Allies about the Holocaust, although early reports were often met with disbelief, even by Jewish leaders themselves, and then, for much longer, by Western powers.

 Witold Pilecki was a member of the Polish Armia Krajowa (AK) resistance, and the only person who volunteered to be imprisoned in Auschwitz.
 As an agent of the underground intelligence, he began sending numerous reports about the camp and genocide to the Polish resistance headquarters in Warsaw through the resistance network he organized in Auschwitz.
-In March 1941, Pilecki's reports were being forwarded via the Polish resistance to the British government in London, but the British government refused AK reports on atrocities as being gross exaggerations and propaganda of the Polish government.
+In March 1941, Pilecki's reports were being forwarded via the Polish resistance to the British government.
+These reports informed the Allies about the unfolding Holocaust and were the principal source of intelligence on Auschwitz for the Western Allies.

 Similarly, in 1942, Jan Karski, who had been serving as a courier between the Polish underground and the Polish government in exile, was smuggled into the Warsaw Ghetto and reported to the Polish, British and American governments on the terrible situation of the Jews in Poland, in particular the destruction of the ghetto.
 He met with Polish politicians in exile, including the prime minister, as well as members of political parties such as the Polish Socialist Party, National Party, Labor Party, People's Party, Jewish Bund, and Poalei Zion.
-He also spoke to Anthony Eden, the British foreign secretary, and included a detailed statement on what he had seen in Warsaw and Bełżec.
+He also spoke to British Foreign Secretary Anthony Eden, and included a detailed statement on what he had seen in Warsaw and Bełżec.

 In 1943 in London, Karski met the well-known journalist Arthur Koestler.
 He then traveled to the United States and reported to U.S. President Franklin D. Roosevelt.
 In July 1943, Jan Karski again personally reported to Roosevelt about the plight of Polish Jews, but the president "interrupted and asked the Polish emissary about the situation of... horses" in Poland.
 He also met with many other government and civic leaders in the United States, including Felix Frankfurter, Cordell Hull, William J. Donovan, and Stephen Wise.
 Karski also presented his report to the news media, bishops of various denominations (including Cardinal Samuel Stritch), members of the Hollywood film industry, and artists, but without success.
 Many of those he spoke to did not believe him and again supposed that his testimony was much exaggerated or was propaganda from the Polish government in exile.